 We are offering the training in-person at our Barre office and via Zoom.
 For more information, contact our Volunteer Coordinator, Nicole Dupont via email or by calling 224-2285.
 You may also fill out the form at the bottom of this page.
 Don’t forget to click “Submit” when complete.
 Nicole will be in touch to follow up.

 Ram came to hospice volunteering, in part, as a way to deal with his mother’s death and to process his grief.
 “At the time, it really helped open up my heart,” he says.
 “It taught me to empathize and make connections with people and to learn about different families.”
 Today, most of Ram’s time as a volunteer is spent at local nursing homes, where he sits vigil with people enrolled in our hospice program.

-Why Become a Hospice Volunteer?
+Why Become a Hospice Volunteer

-What Will I Do as a Hospice Volunteer?
+What You’ll Do as a Hospice Volunteer

 Hospice volunteers provide family support before and after a patient’s death.
 They may do many things to add to the comfort and quality of life for patients and families.
 Typical activities include (but are not limited to):